 In 1858 an act was passed by the legislature removing the county seat to Lawrence, where it has since remained.

 The same year, Kansas Territorial Governor James W. Denver signed the charter establishing Baker University in Baldwin on February 12, 1858.
 The United Methodist Church helped fund Baker University’s creation, and it was named after Bishop Osman C. Baker.
 The school opened its doors to students in November 1858 and was the first four-year university in Kansas.
 It continues to educate students at its main campus at Baldwin and satellite campuses in Overland Park and Topeka, with an enrollment of about 3,000.
-Several of the college’s original buildings are listed on the Nation Historic Register today.
+Today, several of the college’s original buildings are listed on the Nation Historic Register.

-The University of Kansas formally opened its doors to students in September 1866, but the institution’s history actually began in 1855.
+The University of Kansas formally opened its doors to students in September 1866, but the institution’s history began in 1855.
 The University of Kansas today continues to influence some 28,000 students each year at its Lawrence campus and satellite campuses, research and educational centers, medical centers, and classes across the state of Kansas.
 The original campus is now the University of Kansas Historic District, occupying 85 acres with 52 resources — buildings, landmarks, and landscapes.
-Covering the period of 1863-1951, six of the buildings are individually listed in the National Register of Historic Places.
+Covering the period from 1863 to 1951, six of the buildings are individually listed in the National Register of Historic Places.

 By the early 1880s, Lawrence functioned as a prosperous market town for agricultural businesses in Douglas County in a regional economy dominated by the larger cities of Kansas City, Missouri, and Topeka, Kansas.
 At this time, two and three-story brick and stone factory buildings, warehouses, wholesale houses, and retail businesses became more prominent in the townscape.

-At this time, the demand for manufactured goods was high, and Lawrence controlled a local trade of about 40,000 people that included manufacturers, successful farmers, and stock raisers.
+At this time, the demand for manufactured goods was high, and Lawrence controlled a local trade of about 40,000 people, including manufacturers, prosperous farmers, and stock raisers.

-By the turn of the century, Douglas County was called home to 25,096 people.
-However, over the next two decades, the population would drop as manufacturing slowed and the nation neared the Great Depression.
+Douglas County was called home to 25,096 people by the turn of the century.
+However, the population would drop as manufacturing slowed and the nation neared the Great Depression over the next two decades.

 By the late 1930s, the number of manufacturing industries had dropped significantly, but the Kaw Valley agriculture continued to be successful.
 Industrial development shifted from the area’s traditional river and rail lines in the post-world War II period.
 However, by the early 1950s, the county promoted itself as a site for plant relocation because of the federal government’s recommendations that industry move inland from heavily industrialized coastal areas.
 Soon new plants were established, and the county moved into other commercial avenues such as technology, health care, education, finance, and scientific research.